YanisSadallah/FIRST-WORK-/README.md

-HR Data Analysis - Performance and Absenteeism
+# HR Data Analysis: Performance & Absenteeism

+## Project Overview
-Project Overview: This project analyzes a Human Resources dataset to identify the main factors affecting employee performance and absence rates.
-It uses statistical methods to provide clear insights for workforce management.
+This project analyzes a Human Resources dataset to investigate potential correlations between employee demographics, performance scores, and absenteeism.
+The objective is to identify data-driven patterns to support workforce management decisions.

+## Methodology
+The analysis follows a structured data science workflow:
+1.  **Data Preprocessing:** Handling missing values and formatting data types.
+2.  **Exploratory Data Analysis (EDA):** Visualizing distributions of performance and absences.
+3.  **Statistical Hypothesis Testing:** Implementing **Chi-Square tests** to determine if performance scores are independent of gender (p-value analysis).
+4.  **Anomaly Detection:** Using the **Interquartile Range (IQR)** method to detect statistical outliers in absenteeism records.

-Key Steps:
+## Key Findings

-Exploratory Data Analysis (EDA) to understand the dataset structure.

-Statistical testing using the Chi-Square method to check the link between Gender and Performance.

-Outlier detection using the Interquartile Range (IQR) to find abnormal absence patterns.

-Data visualization to compare employee productivity with absenteeism.

-Main Findings:

-Statistical analysis helps detect potential biases in performance reviews.

-Identification of specific employee groups with high absence risks.

-Technologies:

-Python (Pandas, Numpy, Scipy, Seaborn, Matplotlib)
+* **Performance & Gender:** Statistical tests suggest [There is/There is no] significant correlation between gender and performance ratings.
+* **Absenteeism:** Outlier analysis identified specific profiles exceeding the upper bound of [X] days of absence.

+## Stack & Tools
+* **Language:** Python 3.x
+* **Libraries:** Pandas, NumPy, SciPy (Stats), Seaborn, Matplotlib.